inab/WfExS-backend/README.md

   --public-key-file PUBLIC_KEY_FILES
                         This parameter switches on secure processing.
-Path to the public key(s) to be used to encrypt the working directory (default: [])
+Path to the public key(s) to be used to encrypt the working directory (default: []) --private-key-file PRIVATE_KEY_FILE
+                        This parameter passes the name of the file containing the private key needed to unlock an encrypted working directory. (default: None) --private-key-passphrase-envvar PRIVATE_KEY_PASSPHRASE_ENVVAR
+                        This parameter passes the name of the environment variable containing the passphrase needed to decrypt the private key needed to unlock an encrypted working directory. (default: )

 ro-crate-payload:
   What to include in the RO-Crate